Karen Allen: Career

 Allen debuted on Broadway in the 1982 production The Monday After The Miracle.
 In 1983, she played the lead in the off-Broadway play Extremities, a physically demanding role about a woman who turns the tables on a would-be rapist who attacks her.
-She often took breaks from movie roles to concentrate on stage acting; Allen appeared as Laura in the Paul Newman-directed film version of the Tennessee Williams play The Glass Menagerie, with John Malkovich and Joanne Woodward, in 1987.
+She often took breaks from movie roles to concentrate on stage acting; Allen appeared as Laura in the Paul Newman–directed film version of the Tennessee Williams play The Glass Menagerie, with John Malkovich and Joanne Woodward, in 1987.

 In 1988, Allen returned to the big screen as Bill Murray's long-lost love, Claire, in the Christmas comedy Scrooged.
+While the film initially earned a mixed response from critics upon its release, it was a major box office success.
 In 1990, she portrayed the doomed crew member Christa McAuliffe in the television movie Challenger, based on the 1986 Space Shuttle Challenger disaster.
 Subsequently, she appeared in Spike Lee's Malcolm X (1992), in a small supporting role in The Perfect Storm (2000) and In the Bedroom (2001).
 She made guest appearances on Law & Order (1996) and Law & Order: Special Victims Unit (2001).
-She also starred in the short-lived series The Road Home (1994) and portrayed Dr. Clare Burton in the video game Ripper (1996).
+She also starred in the short-lived series The Road Home (1994), and portrayed Dr. Clare Burton in the video game Ripper (1996).
 In 2014 she played the role of Betty Lowe in "Unfinished Business", the 13th episode of the 4th season of the CBS police procedural drama Blue Bloods.

 Allen reprised her best-known role as Marion Ravenwood for the 2008 sequel Indiana Jones and the Kingdom of the Crystal Skull, in which she renews her relationship with Indiana Jones and reveals to him that they have a son named Henry Jones III, who named himself Mutt Williams, played by Shia LaBeouf.
+The film was a critical and commercial success.

 Allen starred in the American premiere of Jon Fosse's A Summer Day at the Cherry Lane Theater in New York City, which opened in October 2012.

 Allen has a long-standing relationship with the Berkshire Theater Group.
 It began in 1981, when she appeared in the play Two for the Seesaw at the Berkshire Theater Festival in Stockbridge, Massachusetts.
 She has also appeared in summer production of the nearby Williamstown Theater Festival.
 In August 2015, Allen directed Terrence McNally's Frankie and Johnny in the Clair de Lune for the Berkshire Theater Group.
 In 2016, Allen made her movie directing debut with the short film, A Tree.
 A Rock.
 A Cloud., based on the short story by Carson McCullers.
 It won the Best International Short at the Manchester Film Festival in March 2017.
 Allen played the lead role in 2017's Year by the Sea, a film based on The New York Times bestselling memoir by Joan Anderson.

+Allen reprised her role as Marion Ravenwood one last time in 2023's Indiana Jones and the Dial of Destiny.

+In 2024, she starred in Unsinkable: Titanic Untold as Nancy Smith, the wife of U.S. Senator William Alden Smith.